 Acknowledgments

 Invaluable field assistance was provided by Dendy Lofton, Matthew Harrell, Tim Yarborough, Daniel Garr, and Melissa Sanders and all the members of the Geomorphic Trophic Hypothesis project.
 Dendy Lofton performed the chromophoric dissolved organic matter measurements.
 Lake maximum depths were collected by the Geomorphic Trophic Hypothesis project.
-We would like to thank the Toolik Lake staff for all of their support during this project.
+We would like to thank the Toolik Field Station staff for all of their support during this project.
 Comments by Dina Leech greatly improved a previous draft of this manuscript.

-All of the GIS work was performed by the Toolik Lake GIS support staff, including Andrew Balser, Jason Stucky, Randy Fulweber, and Lael Rogan.
+All of the GIS work was performed by the Toolik Field Station GIS support staff, including Andrew Balser, Jason Stucky, Randy Fulweber, and Lael Rogan.
 The meteorological data were provided by the Arctic Long Term Ecological Research program and were based upon work supported by the National Science Foundation under Grants DEB–981022, 9211775, and 8702328.
 Funding was provided by National Science Foundation Grants NSF 0323557 and NSF 0516043.

 Literature Cited